'Psychotherapy for Soul' with David England

 Spiritual Emergence and Spiritual Emergency.
 Shamanic Soul Retrieval.
 Soulfulness.

-My standard fee is £65 per 50-minute individual session, and £110 per 75-minute couple session, reviewed annually.
-However, I am willing to set a session fee based on what the client can realistically afford as a priority expense, be it less or more than my standard fee.
+My standard fee is £75 per 50-minute individual session, and £110 per 75-minute couple session, reviewed annually.
+However, I am willing to set a session fee based on what a client can realistically afford as a priority expense, be it less or more than my standard fee.